Open Source

 How many people do you know that support the open-source projects they use?

-The money we earn usually goes towards ongoing expenses or is put into savings for something else.
+The money we earn usually goes towards ongoing expenses or gets saved up for something else.

 Donating to open-source software is usually not a part of the thought process.